Nell Brinkley: Personal life

 Brinkley married Bruce McRae Jr., newspaperman and son of famed Broadway actor Bruce McRae, on September 7, 1920.
 Two years later, she gave birth to their only child, Bruce Robert McRae III on December 15, 1922.
 Brinkley and McRae Jr. later divorced in 1937.

-In 1944, Nell Brinkley died after over 30 years of entertaining fans from the "most read newspapers".
-Her death went largely unnoticed under the crush of WWII news, but The Associated Press reported she passed in a New Rochelle hospital on the night of October 21, 1944 after a long illness.
-Brinkley, her mother and father are all buried in a New Rochelle, New York cemetery.
+In 1944, Nell Brinkley died after more than 30 years of entertaining fans from the "most read newspapers".
+Her death went largely unnoticed under the crush of WWII news, but the Associated Press reported she died in a New Rochelle hospital on the night of October 21, 1944, after a long illness.
+Brinkley, her mother and father are all buried in a cemetery in New Rochelle, New York.

 Awards

 Brinkley was inducted into Friends of Lulu's Women Cartoonists Hall of Fame in 2008.
 In 2020, San Diego Comic-Con inducted Nell Brinkley into the Eisner Award Hall of Fame.